 The last pursuit level is subtle and this is where you could spread emails out to either once a week, once a month, or once per quarter.

 This a good pursuit level for all of the contacts that you want to generally stay in contact with.
-That can either be old customers, prospects that went cold, referral partners, etc. You basically want to use this type of approach so that you stay fresh in the contacts mind in case things change and they are ready to purchase from you or if they can referral business to you.
+That can either be old customers, prospects that went cold, referral partners, etc. You basically want to use this type of email drip marketing approach so that you stay fresh in the contact’s mind in case things change and they are ready to purchase from you or if they can refer business to you.